What Is Gum Disease?

 - Loose teeth

-The bacteria that cause periodontal disease grows very rapidly and reproduces quickly.
-To prevent the progression of the disease, Dr. Capps may recommend repeat periodontal maintenance visits and prophylaxis (deep cleaning such as scaling and root planing) around once a quarter until your condition is controlled.
-These cleanings will take the place of your standard bi-annual dental cleanings for a period of time as standard cleanings cannot control gum disease.
+The bacteria that cause periodontal disease grow very rapidly and reproduce quickly.
+To help prevent the progression of the disease, our dentist may recommend repeat periodontal maintenance visits around once a quarter until your condition is controlled.
+These thorough cleanings will take the place of your standard bi-annual dental cleanings for a period of time as standard cleanings cannot control gum disease.

 In many cases, your periodontal treatments and maintenance will be covered in part by dental insurance.
 To learn about your coverage and find out what your out-of-pocket costs will be, our team will contact your insurance carrier before your procedure.
 Made Ya Smile Dental in Rosenberg accepts many forms of payment to help you afford the care you need.
 Should you be interested, we also expect medical financing and can help you apply for CareCredit®.